oruscam/lspiv-guidelines/Guidelines_EN.md

 At least two point correspondences are needed to solve the matrix.
 This transformation is suitable for image sequences with simple, smooth camera movements, such as small vibrations or oscillations.

-2.  <u>Affine Transformation:</u> Preserves parallelism and allows variations in angles, rotations, non-uniform scaling, and translations.
+2.  *Affine Transformation:* Preserves parallelism and allows variations in angles, rotations, non-uniform scaling, and translations.
 The transformation matrix is:

 <a id="e14"></a>
 <p align="center">